Skip to main content

 Technical Analysis

 CVE-2026-33278 is a use-after-free vulnerability in NLnet Labs Unbound DNSSEC validator affecting versions 1.19.1 up to and including 1.25.0.
-The issue arises when Unbound deep-copies response messages to preserve them across memory region teardown during DS sub-queries suspended due to NSEC3 computational budget exhaustion.
-A struct-assignment bug overwrites the destination pointer with the source pointer, resulting in a dangling pointer after the sub-query memory region is freed.
-When the validator resumes, it dereferences this dangling pointer, causing a crash or potentially enabling arbitrary code execution.
-The vulnerability has a CVSS 4.0 score of 9.1 (critical).
-Unbound 1.25.1 contains a fix that corrects the pointer handling during deep copying.
+The vulnerability arises when Unbound deep-copies response messages during DS sub-queries that suspend validation due to NSEC3 computational budget exhaustion.
+A struct-assignment bug causes the destination pointer to be overwritten with the source pointer, resulting in a dangling pointer dereference after the memory region is freed.
+This can cause a crash (denial of service) or potentially enable remote code execution.
+The issue is fixed in Unbound version 1.25.1.
+The vulnerability has a CVSS 4.0 base score of 9.1 (critical severity).

 Potential Impact